-Certain genetic variants may put bladder cancer patients at increased risk of recurrenceMarch 26th, 2014 in Cancer /
+Certain genetic variants may put bladder cancer patients at increased risk of recurrenceMarch 26, 2014 in Medicine & Health / Cancer

 In the Western world, bladder cancer is the fourth most common cancer in men and the eighth most common in women, with many patients experiencing recurrence after treatment.
 A new study published in BJU International indicates that inheriting certain DNA sequences can affect a patient's prognosis.
 The findings may help physicians identify sub-groups of bladder cancer patients who should receive intensive treatment and monitoring.